nisha0626/polygonModule1/README.md

 # Polygon Proof of Stake - OnePiece NFT Contract Guide

-This project  guide outlines the steps for deploying and interacting with the N NFT contract on the Polygon network using the Proof of Stake mechanism.
-The contract is based on the ERC721A standard and allows the creation and management of unique NFTs.
+This project  guide outlines the steps for deploying and interacting with the Nisha NFT contract on the Polygon network using the Proof of Stake mechanism.
+The contract is based on the ERC721A standard that allows the creation and management of unique NFTs.

 # Smart Contract Overview